 - Hard Work Hardly Works: Most triumphant example in the series.
 While considerably powerful, one of the strongest in his age group, and leagues above where he was originally, his accomplishments pretty much just serve to further emphasize, and utterly pale in comparison to the power-ups that all of the series' strongest characters either have inherently, or are just randomly given.

 - Honorifics: Uses them on everyone except his teammates.

-- High Hopes, Zero Talent: He can't do two third of what a ninja is required to do and while he can perform incredible taijutsu technique, those relies on Deadly Upgrade or has the drawback of leaving him completely worn out if he can't finish his opponent fast enough.
+- High Hopes, Zero Talent: He can't do two-thirds of what a ninja is required to do and while he can perform incredible taijutsu technique, those relies on Deadly Upgrade or has the drawback of leaving him completely worn out if he can't finish his opponent fast enough.

 - Hopeless Suitor: Towards Sakura, though it's far more pronounced in the spinoff.

 - Hot-Blooded: Both in personality and in fighting style.

 - Hurricane Kick: His Leaf Whirlwind and Hurricane techniques.